Email messaging is effective.

 How do you send personalized messages when your customer base is comprised of individuals with different personalities and preferences?

-When email segmentation is done correctly, interesting things begin to happen to your sales.
-According to Avari personalized emails yields increases your click rates by a whopping 73%.
+Furthermore, when email segmentation is done correctly, interesting things begin to happen to your sales.
+According to Avari personalized emails increases your click rates by a whopping 73%.
 Jupiter research found that sending tailored emails can reel in 18 times more revenue.
 And Infosys survey showed that 86% of customers make purchasing decisions as a result of personalized email content.

 To get you to create effective email segments, we have got five tips for you.